-- 1. Monitor the projects' use of organizational process assets and changes to them. - Review selected process artifacts created during the life of each project.

-Reviewing selected process artifacts created during the life of a project ensures that all projects are making appropriate use of the organization's set of standard processes.

-3. Review results of process compliance audits to determine how well the organization's set of standard processes has been deployed.

-Refer to the Process and Product Quality Assurance process area for more information about objectively evaluating processes.

-4. Identify, document, and track to closure issues related to implementing the organization's set of standard processes.
+- 1. Monitor the work groups' use of organizational process assets and changes to them. - 2.
+Review selected process artifacts created during the life of the work. - Reviewing selected process artifacts created during the work lifecycle ensures that all work groups are making appropriate use of the organization's set of standard processes. - 3.
+Review results of process compliance audits to determine how well the organization's set of standard processes has been deployed. - Refer to the Process and Product Quality Assurance process area for more information about objectively evaluating processes. - 4.
+Identify, document, and track to closure issues related to implementing the organization's set of standard processes.